coq-community/apery/README.md

   - Thomas Sibut-Pinote (initial)
 - License: [CeCILL-C](Licence_CeCILL-C_V1-en.txt)
 - Compatible Coq versions: 8.11 or later (use releases for other Coq versions)
-- Additional dependencies:
-  - This project contains a formal proof that the real number zeta(3), also known as Apéry's constant, is irrational.
-It follows roughly Apéry's original sketch of a proof.
-However, the recurrence relations constituting the crux of the proof have been guessed by a computer algebra program (in this case in Maple/Algolib).
-These relations are formally checked a posteriori, so that Coq's kernel remains the sole trusted code base.
 - Coq namespace: `mathcomp.apery`
 - Related publication(s):
   - [A Formal Proof of the Irrationality of ζ(3)](https://arxiv.org/abs/1912.06611)